euonymblog/EUALF-webapp/_session/overcoming-the-crisis-in-politics.md

 ---
 layout: session
 title: Overcoming the Crisis in Politics
-timeslot: '6 June, 7:30am-8:45am'
+timeslot: '5 June, 14.00-15.45'
-venue: Venue
+venue: Level 2 Stateroom
 speaker:
-speakerurl: /melissaconleytyler.html
+speakerurl:
-permalink: /elfwelcome.html
+permalink: /crisispolitics.html
 ---

+Panel discussion covering issues such as entitlement, anger and politics; populism and the rise of minority parties; the role of the media.